Sunita Agarwal

-Sunita Agarwal (born 30 April 1966) is a judge of the Allahabad High Court in Uttar Pradesh, India.
-She has authored several significant judgments in Indian law, including a notable ruling on the jurisdiction of the Allahabad High Court.
-In addition, Justice Agarwal also gained public attention after the 2020 Zhenhua data leak revealed she was one of 30 Indian judges who were subject to mass surveillance by a Chinese data analytics company.
+Sunita Agarwal (born 30 April 1966) is an Indian judge.
+She is the incumbent Chief Justice of Gujarat High Court and a former judge of the Allahabad High Court.

 Life and education

-Justice Agarwal earned a Bachelor of Laws from Awadh University in 1989.
+Agarwal earned a Bachelor of Laws from Awadh University in 1989.

 Career

-Justice Agarwal enrolled with the Bar Council of Uttar Pradesh in 1990, and practiced law in Allahabad before being appointed an additional judge of the Allahabad High Court on 21 November 2011.
+Agarwal enrolled with the Bar Council of Uttar Pradesh in 1990, and practiced law in Allahabad before being appointed an additional judge of the Allahabad High Court on 21 November 2011.
 She became a permanent judge of the court on 6 August 2013, and is expected to retire on 29 April 2028.
-She currently sits on the Allahabad Bench of the High Court.
+Currently she is the Chief Justice of Gujarat High Court.

 Judgeship

+Agarwal has authored several significant judgments in Indian law, including a notable ruling on the jurisdiction of the Allahabad High Court.

-In 2018, Justice Agarwal, along with another judge, Naheed Ara Moonis, was appointed a member of a panel to hear complaints concerning sexual harassment at the Allahabad High Court.
+In 2018, Agarwal and Judge Naheed Ara Moonis were appointed to a panel to hear complaints concerning sexual harassment at the Allahabad High Court.
 The panel was appointed in compliance with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

-As a judge, Mrs. Agarwal has co-authored a number of significant rulings in Indian constitutional law.
+As a judge, Agarwal has co-authored a number of significant rulings in Indian constitutional law.
 In May 2020, she and two other judges established the principle that the High Court of Allahabad could exercise jurisdiction over persons who lived outside their jurisdiction, if the case concerned a cause of action that took place within their jurisdiction.
 The case established the legal principle that residence cannot be the determining factor in the High Court's exercise of jurisdiction.
 In March 2020, she was part of a five-judge bench of the Allahabad High Court which established the principle that persons applying for anticipatory bail could directly approach the High Court, and did not need to go through ordinary criminal courts, in 'special circumstances'.

-In June 2020, Justice Agarwal and another judge released persons arrested by the Uttar Pradesh police for violation of lockdown regulations during the COVID-19 pandemic in India.
+In June 2020, Agarwal and another judge released persons arrested by the Uttar Pradesh police for violation of lockdown regulations during the COVID-19 pandemic in India.
 The persons in question were arrested while distributing food packets to persons affected by the lockdown, and had been accused of causing 'untoward incidents' and violating social distancing protocols, by the police.
-Mrs. Agarwal directed the police to raise awareness regarding lockdown protocols as an alternative to arrests and detention.
+Agarwal directed the police to raise awareness regarding lockdown protocols as an alternative to arrests and detention.